We were sitting around the room, and they were silently thinking: “How are we going to get rid of him?” And they were thinking of me.

 2. Evil Dictator Power

 Evil Dictator Physicians crave power for personal benefit and are controlled by self-serving impulses.
+They live in a binary world where people are either “for” or “against” them.
 Coercion and threats are their power tools.
-They’re not motivated to be liked.
+They demand attention and entitlement, rather than a need to be liked.

 Ironically, Evil Dictators have very loyal teams.
 However, their teams have been built to benefit the Evil Dictator’s needs, rather than the needs of the organization.
 Once the evil dictator leaves, the team often falls apart as the hollow group of followers have no capable heir to the throne.